KuifengZhao/stokesWave/README.md

 This file shows the process of converting the potential functions in S and H, and Fenton to the format in the present manuscript for comparison.

-8. FentonU.m
+8. OtherSolutions.zip

-This is a function to find velocity using Fenton's equations.
+This group of solution is the function to find results using Fenton's equations.
+FentonU.m

-9. FentonEta.m
+FentonEta.m

-This is a function to find free surface profiles using Fenton's equations.

-10. FentonDispSolver.m
+FentonDispSolver.m

-This function is the solver to find wave number using the nonlinear dispersion relationship in Fenton's paper.
+This group of solution is the function to find results using Skjelbreia and Hendrickson's equations.
+SnHDispSolver.m
+SnHEta.m
+SnHU.m

 Others